doongjohn/cs-fsm/README.md

 ## Features

-- hierarchical finite state machine
+- it's some sort of a hierarchical finite state machine
     - state does not contain transition logic (flow does)
 - single file (no dependency)
 - you can use my awesome api